 If you have a telephoto lens, bring it!
 The garden is also home to humming birds and butterflies, and you just never know when the opportunity will arise to capture these amazing beauties.

 Bring a sack lunch as we'll picnic in the gardens to maximize our time given all the great regions to explore and capture.
 Everyone will enjoy the fun approach of our award winning instructors as they provide hands-on, personalized instruction.
 As with all our workshops, we will work with you on composition, give you tools and tips for determining the optimum exposure, and cover many other topics to get you comfortable with your camera.
 Our goal is to help you learn...and of course, have fun along the way!

 Equipment To Bring

-Optional: A DSLR camera will give you full power and creative control
+Optional: A DSLR or Mirrorless Camera will give you full power and creative control

 to get the most out of your learning experience on this workshop.
 However, if you have a point-and-shoot

 camera there is still a lot to learn on this workshop such as composition, lighting and more!